 Dietitian Lauren Minchen suggests that cooking at home in bulk portions can help save you hundreds of dollars per month.

 This works in two ways: first, cooking at home lets you control the ingredients that go into your meals, which will be better for you compared to the rich and high-calorie options you see in restaurants or take-out meals.
 Second, by cooking in bulk, you save costs related to ingredients and preparation required.
 It’s practically win-win!

 Not sure what to cook?

 Soups are quite easy to prepare – you only need to prep a few veggies and you’re ready to go.
-Plus, you can eat it the whole week.
-High fiber-foods like beans and whole grains can also be made in bulk and last for days.
+Plus, you can eat it for the whole week.
+High fiber foods like beans and whole grains can also be made in bulk and last for days.
 As for protein, buy a whole chicken and roast it one day, and add the leftovers as toppings in a salad the next.

 Home cooking in bulk lets you save money and prepare meals more efficiently.